port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/ci-cd/github-action/examples.md

 ## Basic get example

-The following example gets the `example-microservice` entity from the previous example.
+The following example gets the `new-ms-build` entity from the previous example, this can be useful if your CI process creates a build artifact and then references some of it's data (for example, the image tag when deploying the latest version of your service).

 Add the following jobs to your GitHub workflow `yml` file: